 Back to All Events

-JUST WAR OR JUST PEACE??
+JUST WAR OR JUST PEACE?

 Join us for an evening of philosophical engagement with the profound tensions and questions emerging from the brutal violence that has gripped so any parts of the world.

-Tim Adalin, philosopher and host of the Voicecraft podcast and Underground Philosophy, will dialogue with Dr Helen Durham AO, Professorial Fellow University of Melbourne and CEO of RedR Australia, and Professor Emeritus Joseph Camilleri OAM, Convener, Conversation at the Crossroads.
+Dr Helen Durham AO, Professorial Fellow University of Melbourne and CEO of RedR Australia, and

-Does the concept of "just war" offer an adequate response?
+• Does the concept of "just war" offer an adequate response?
 Are the principles that govern international humanitarian law fit for purpose?
-How well are the principles applied? ?
+How well are the principles applied?

-What is our vision of the human future?
+• Where do war and peace fit in our vision of the human future?

 Tim Adalin is a philosopher who works as a speaker and dialogic guide for deep and expansive general thinking, and collaborates across networks of local and global thinkers, artists, technologists and culture-makers who desire to cultivate vital, vibrant, and high integrity culture.
 Find how to work with Tim at https://www.timadalin.xyz.